tims/saltnpepper/README.rst

+This script opens textmate on daily .rst file.
+It will also create a pdf of all your daily files so far.

 Edit saltnpepper.sh to set the text editor of your choice.

 If you want to create a daily journal called say "spork", create an alias.
 Create a dir call spork and set an alias.
 Eg::